Canadian Industry’s Competitiveness in Terms of Energy Use

 What are the opportunities and risks to Canada related to the potential for sustained higher energy prices?

-Members of the Expert Panel on Canadian Industry’s Competitiveness in Terms of Energy Use at their third panel meeting in Montreal, QC.
+Members of the Expert Panel on Canadian Industry’s Competitiveness in Terms of Energy Use (and Council staff) at their third panel meeting in Montreal, QC.

 For further information, please contact: